8ta4/quest/docs/RATIONALE.md

 - **Persistence**: Page refresh or navigation won't mess with the questions.
 - **PDFs**: Their fixed format makes it tricky to insert questions directly.

-But this separation makes it hard to spot where your next question is.

-> Why do you want to know where your next question is?

-`quest` lets you finish reading everything if you answer every question.
-But if you don't know where your next question is, you might end up reading it twice.
-That's why `quest` either hides or highlights your next answer so you know where to stop.

-> Why not hide all answers?

-Hiding multiple answers at once is tricky in both HTML and PDF.

-> Why is it hard to hide multiple answers in HTML?

-- **Text Fragment**: They don't alter the highlighted part of the DOM, so I can't directly get its Y-coordinate.
-- **window.find**: This function doesn't seem to allow highlighting text that spans multiple elements or multiline text.
-This can be worked around by searching multiple times, but the scrolling behavior could be jarring.
-- **Y-Coordinate**: If I hide content based on its Y-coordinate alone, I might end up hiding the sidebar too.

-> Why is it hard to hide multiple answers in PDF?

-- **Search**: PDF.js lets me search for strings to highlight text.
-But if the string spans multiple pages, highlighting fails (https://github.com/mozilla/pdf.js/issues/10620).
-- **Text Fragment**: PDF.js does not support Text Fragment (https://github.com/mozilla/pdf.js/issues/15223).
-- **window.find**: PDF.js doesn't highlight text when I use window.find to search for text.

 ## Keyboard Shortcuts

 > How did you choose keyboard shortcuts?